openshift/enhancements/enhancements/storage/csi-driver-operator-merge.md

 * In OCP 4.14, ART builds
   only [`ose-aws-ebs-csi-driver-operator-container`](https://brewweb.engineering.redhat.com/brew/packageinfo?packageID=74505)
   from https://github.com/openshift/aws-ebs-csi-driver-operator repository.

-* In 4.15, we merge the operator into github.com/openshift/csi-operator and not change any code of it, except for directory names.
+* In 4.15, we merge the operator into github.com/openshift/csi-operator and do not change any code of it, except for directory names.
 This way, we can ensure the code will be 99% the same as the old operator.
   * We can test the new image pre-merge manually using:
-    `oc adm release new --from=<the latest 4.15 nightly> aws-ebs-csi-driver-operator=quay.io/jsafrane/my-ebs-operator:1 --to=<xxx>`.
+    `oc adm release new --from=<the latest 4.15 nightly> aws-ebs-csi-driver-operator=quay.io/jsafrane/my-ebs-operator:1 --to=quay.io/jsafrane/test-release:1` and install / upgrade from `test-release:1`.
+  * _We could convince CI to build `aws-ebs-csi-driver-operator` image from the new repo and use it in presubmit tests there.
+But we can't promote it anywhere, as it would overwrite the old image from github.com/openshift/aws-ebs-csi-driver-operator.
+Some experiments are needed here._

 * We coordinate with ART to switch building of `ose-aws-ebs-csi-driver-operator-container` image from github.com/openshift/aws-ebs-csi-driver-operator / `Dockerfile.rhel7` to github.com/openshift/csi-operator / `Dockerfile.aws-ebs` in a semi-atomic way.
   * With a quick pre-merge test in CI, if possible.
   * Goal: nightlies should be green all the time.
   * TBD: exact procedure & tickets to file.

 * After the switch, we start actually refactoring and merging the operator code to shared packages and so on.
 At this time, we will have CI in place for all our PRs in the repo.
 We will not need to coordinate with ART about AWS EBS CSI driver.